r-hub/blog/content/post/2020-03-03-packageRank/index.md

 1 2020-03-07  cholera        29 3,061 of 15,950         80
 ```

-On Wednesday, we can see that [`'cholera'`](https://cran.r-project.org/package=cholera) had 38 downloads and came in 5,556th place out of 18,038 unique packages downloaded.
-This earned [`'cholera'`](https://cran.r-project.org/package=cholera) a spot in the 68th percentile.
-On Saturday, we can see that [`'cholera'`](https://cran.r-project.org/package=cholera) had 29 downloads and came in 3,061st place out of 15,950 unique packages downloaded.
-This earned [`'cholera'`](https://cran.r-project.org/package=cholera) a spot in the 80th percentile.
-So contrary to what the nominal download counts tell us, one could argue that the interest in [`'cholera'`](https://cran.r-project.org/package=cholera) was greater on Saturday than on Wednesday.
+On Wednesday, we can see that [`'cholera'`](https://cran.r-project.org/package=cholera) had 38 downloads, came in 5,556th place out of 18,038 unique packages downloaded, and earned a spot in the 68th percentile.
+On Saturday, we can see that [`'cholera'`](https://cran.r-project.org/package=cholera) had 29 downloads, came in 3,061st place out of 15,950 unique packages downloaded, earned a spot in the 80th percentile.
+So contrary to what the nominal counts tell us, one could argue that the interest in [`'cholera'`](https://cran.r-project.org/package=cholera) was actually greater on Saturday than on Wednesday.

 <br/>